jonathanolson/slither/notes/patterns.md

       - Then have a way to UNIT TEST to see if our rule generations are EQUAL to what is there.
     - See pruning discussion with ChatGPT
       - [implement LinCb0] - from https://arxiv.org/pdf/2011.04928, etc.
+        - Looks important for e.g. getImpliedColorSquareBoardRules 2 4, which is going up to 47k implications
+      - [implement pruning] from the paper
       - We can see if implications would be VIOLATED by adding an attribute (early termination)
       - OMG OMG - treat implications maybe differently if they "imply everything" (invalid)
         - Still keep those in our implications,